Honey Sriracha Glazed Salmon Delightful and Simple Dish

 – Fat: 15g

 The honey and Sriracha bring sweetness and heat, while the salmon gives you healthy fats and protein.
 This dish is not only delicious but also good for your body.
-For the full recipe, check out the main section above.

 Step-by-Step Instructions